 Comparison is a key process that historians use to help them better understand the past.
 WHP seeks to improve students' ability to "do" historical comparison.
-We ask students first to describe similarities and differences between different historical developments and processes; we then have them explain relevant similarities and differences between specific historical developments and processes; and finally, they must explain the relative historical significance of similarities and differences between different historical developments and processes.
+WHP asks students to describe similarities and differences between different historical developments and processes; explain relevant similarities and differences between specific historical developments and processes; and explain the relative historical significance of similarities and differences between different historical developments and processes.

 While comparing and contrasting is something that students have likely engaged in prior to this course, in these activities they are introduced to a systematic way of conducting historical comparison.
-We recommend that you not skip these activities because this seems like an easy skill to master-while students may be able to conduct historical comparisons quickly, writing comparison essays can be more of a challenge.
+We recommend that you do not skip these activities because this seems like an easy skill to master-while students may be able to conduct historical comparisons quickly, writing comparison essays can be more of a challenge.
 Students are introduced to different structures for writing comparison essays so that they can write a well-crafted essay that carefully addresses historical comparison.

 The comparison progression takes into account scale, making sure that students are thinking about comparison across time and space.
-There are many ways to conduct historical comparison, so in the first activity of the progression, we start at the most local level, with the students comparing their lives to humans living in 1200.
-Then, in Unit 3, they will compare emerging economic systems and in Unit 5, they'll compare two sites from around the world (Egypt and Japan), during a similar time in history.
-Next, they'll compare suffrage movements from around the world.
+There are many ways to conduct historical comparison, so in the first activity of the progression, we start at the most local level, with the students comparing their lives to humans living in 1750.
+Then, they will compare two sites from around the world (Egypt and Japan), during a similar time in history, and next they'll compare suffrage movements from around the world.
 After this, they will compare the Russian Revolution to a revolution of their choosing.
-Next, they will examine women's involvement in decolonization movements in different regions of Africa.
+After that, they will examine women's involvement in decolonization movements in different regions of Africa.
 Finally, they complete the progression by comparing modern rights documents from around the world.
-In total, there are seven activities in this progression.
-By the end of the progression, students will not only be skilled in comparing and contrasting, they will understand how comparison is especially useful for expanding one's perspective of historical events.
+In total, there are seven activities in this progression, and by the end students will not only be skilled in comparing and contrasting, they will have expanded their ideas related to what can be compared to gain historical understanding, which will enable them to understand history from a variety of perspectives.